eastmallingresearch/RNA-seq_pipeline/README.md

 ```

 ## Trim data
-Trimming was performed with Trimmomatic (trim.sh, submit_trim.sh and truseq.fa should all be in same directory)
+Trimming can currently be performed with Trimmomatic (trim.sh, submit_trim.sh and truseq.fa should all be in same directory)
-Around 25% - 30% of reverse reads were discarded due to adapter contamination.
-Trimmomatic was set to capture (rather than dump) unpaired forward reads.
-SE workflow to follow...
+The default settings will only remove adapter contamination, for quality/length filtering append something like SLIDINGWINDOW:8:20  MINLEN:36.
+This will use a sliding window of 8 bases and cut the sequence if quality in the window drops below 20, also any trimmed sequences with a length less than 36 will be dropped.

+Low quality/adapter contaminated reads are dumped (edit submit_trim.sh /dev/null to something else if you need to keep them)

 ```shell
 for FR in $PROJECT_FOLDER/data/fastq/*_1.fastq.gz; do